querkmachine/beeps.website/src/about/furry.md

 ## My secondary fursona: Ash

 I also have a secondary fursona, Ash.
 Ash is a former human who was mutated into a fictional alien-hybrid species named [amphimorpho](https://amphimorpho.carrd.co/).
-Amphimorpho are capable of shapeshifting,

 {% figure caption='Artwork by <a href="https://ko-fi.com/epsilonphi">EpsilonPhi</a>.' %}
 {% responsiveImage "./src/images/ash-by-epsilonphi.png", "A quadrupedal mammal-like creature with a very long body and tail, long rabbit-like ears, cat-like legs and paws, and a mess of hair.
 It's coloured a mix of mix of black and white, except for neon green inner ears and a gooey green tail tip." %}